OrianCohen/Flight-Management-System/README.md

 This project can help to flight agency to manage better flights and orders from customers.
 Each agent can search for flight, book a flight, modify or delete flights.

-For more detaild you can visit HERE: https://github.com/OrianCohen/SababaFlight/wiki
+For more details visit my WIKI page : https://github.com/OrianCohen/SababaFlight/wiki